 You may be asking yourself, “if it ain’t broke, why fix it?”
 And that’s a fair point to make, for now.
 But there are plenty of reasons to consider upgrading your Universal Avionics Flight Management system now.

-1. Universal has said with their bulletins that they will be providing limited support on existing SCN600 and SCN800 series units after December 2020.
+- Universal has said with their bulletins that they will be providing limited support on existing SCN600 and SCN800 series units after December 2020.
 The reason for that is because they are essentially, running out of replacement parts for these units.
-Parts for these antiquated systems are no longer being produced, so there is a very good chance that if your existing system malfunctions in the near future (and many do), that there will be no replacement parts available to correct your issue.
+Parts for these antiquated systems are no longer being produced.
+Thus, there is a very good chance that if your existing system malfunctions in the near future (and many do), there will be no replacement parts available to correct your issue.

-2. What this also means is that airports, who pay for expensive monitoring and approach systems, will no longer be updating and maintaining their older, ILS approach capable systems.
+- What this also means is that airports, that pay for expensive monitoring and approach systems, will no longer be updating and maintaining their older ILS approach capable systems.
 Airports, just like aircraft are converting to systems that rely on WAAS LPV stations.
-In fact, the FAA has published nearly 7,000 different approach charts for WAAS capable aircraft that cover 1,900 airports in the United States, most of which do not have an ILS approach capability.
-That means that if your aircraft does not have an upgraded Universal Avionics WAAS/LPV capable system, you may not be able to land at those airports.
+In fact, the FAA has published nearly 7,000 different approach charts for WAAS capable aircraft that cover 1,900 airports in the United States.
+Most of these airports do not have ILS approach capability.
+In other words, if your aircraft does not have an upgraded Universal Avionics WAAS/LPV capable system, you may not be able to land at those airports.

-In many cases, airports will divert or detour the landings on non-WAAS enabled aircraft, giving priority to aircraft landings that have a more updated system.
-In this case, you may find yourself circling the airfield for anywhere from 5 minutes to almost an hour.
-In these instances, a considerable amount of fuel is burned off while you remain in a holding pattern waiting for your turn.
+Most airports will divert or detour the landings on non-WAAS-enabled aircraft, giving priority to aircraft landings that have a more updated system.
+You may find yourself circling the airfield for anywhere from 5 minutes to almost an hour.
+In these instances, a considerable amount of fuel is burned off while you remain in a holding pattern.

 WAAS/LPV is paving the way for the future.

 Another point to take into consideration is if you plan to travel over the ocean with your aircraft.
-In order to cross the Atlantic or Pacific Ocean you need a future air navigation system (FANS) such as a FANS/CPDLC (controller pilot data link communication).
+To cross the Atlantic or Pacific Ocean, you need a future air navigation system (FANS).
+This may consist of a FANS/CPDLC (Controller Pilot Data Link Communication).
 In order to upgrade to FANS, you first must have WAAS enabled aircraft.

 How C&L can help you convert to a Universal SCN1000 Series WAAS/LPV System?

-At C&L, we understand the “Nextgen” changes happening in your aircraft’s avionics, and the need to stay ahead of the changing navigation requirements for SBAS/GPS systems.
-And as a dealer and Installation/Service Center, for Universal Avionics products and software, we are able to fully support your transitioning into an upgraded Universal Flight Management System, SCN1000 Series WAAS/LPV/SBAS System.
+At C&L, we understand the “Nextgen” changes happening in your aircraft’s avionics.
+There is a need to stay ahead of the changing navigation requirements for SBAS/GPS systems.
+As a dealer and Installation/Service Center for Universal Avionics products and software, we are able to fully support your transition to an upgraded Universal Flight Management System, SCN1000 Series WAAS/LPV/SBAS System.

 C&L has partnered with Universal Avionics to save you money for upgrading.